 Here's a data source based on this data:

-The following combo charts show 2 ways you could visualize this data.
+The following line charts show 2 ways you could visualize this data.
 Both charts use Days Since Launch as the primary X-axis dimension.
 The chart on the left shows the Downloads metric broken down by the Product dimension.
 The chart on the right shows both the Downloads and 7-Day Active metrics.
 The chart variation on the right could actually plot up to 5 metrics.

 Set the default sort